Archetypes (podcast)

-Archetypes is a podcast produced by Archewell Audio Productions and hosted by Meghan Markle.
+Archetypes is a podcast produced by Archewell Audio Productions and hosted by Meghan, Duchess of Sussex.
 The podcast debuted on Spotify on August 23, 2022, and featured Meghan talking with artists, athletes, and experts about the history of stereotypes that get leveled against women.
 In June 2023, Spotify and Archewell Audio released a statement that confirmed they mutually agreed to part ways.
 In February 2024 it was announced that Lemonada Media would redistribute the first season of Archetypes on all audio platforms.